mkv25-games/LD30/design/tasklist.md

 + Animations for game actions
 + Animate resources being gathered
 + Replay feature to see last turn
++ Add number of worlds to player stats bar
++ Add a screen to review all player stats

 Free Version Release Work
 -------------------------